|Number of Positions:||3-4|

 It is clearly understood that none of the above responsibilities will in anyway interfere with the Residency Training Program but will complement the continuous teaching of residents.
 Fellows will often add an international outlook on teaching.

-- Complete a minimum of one clinical or basic science research project and prepare it for presentation and publication (1-year fellows only)
+- Complete a minimum of one clinical or basic science research project and prepare it for presentation and publication.

 - Must have completed or be completing a residency in plastic or orthopedic surgery.